SNAHASISH-MUKHERJEE/ATM-MACHINE-PROGRAM/README.md

 2. Cash Withdrawal
 3. Deposit Amount
 5. Change PIN
    How to use:
-1.clone the repository
+1. Clone the repository
-2.Run the program on python 3 google colab backend 3.Follow on screen instruction
+2. Run the program on python 3 google colab  backend
+3. Follow on screen instruction
 Contributing:
 Contribution are welcome.
 Please submit the issues and pull request through github.
 Acknowledgement: